openssl/openssl/SUPPORT.md

 OpenSSL User Support resources
 ==============================

-See the OpenSSL website www.openssl.org for details on how to obtain commercial technical support.
+See the <https://www.openssl.org/support/contracts.html> for details on how to obtain commercial technical support.

 If you have general questions about using OpenSSL
 -------------------------------------------------